The Profound Gift of Boredom

 When I think of myself before my injury I think of someone who was on a high that perhaps needed to crash back down.

-White Tiger Qigong was an excess of the Fire element, marked by an excess of desire, and a lack of contentment.
+I had what I’ve since learned from studying with White Tiger Qigong was an excess of the Fire element, marked by an excess of desire, and a lack of contentment.

 And so, two years ago, while flying high on an epic day in the mountains, I was knocked down.